SuperOfficeDocs/superoffice-docs/user-guide/en/user/Chat/chat-respond.md

 9. When the conversation is over, you can click ![icon](../media/btn-Menu.png) and select **End chat** (unless the customer closes the chat window first).
 The chat is moved to **Recent chat sessions**.
 You can also find a record of the chat in the **Activities** section tab in SuperOffice CRM.

+> [!NOTE]
-**Note**: If the post-chat form has been activated for this chat channel, the customer will have the option to return to the chat.
+> If the post-chat form has been activated for this chat channel, the customer will have the option to return to the chat.
 The chat will be reactivated.

 ## Related topics